cloudflare/cloudflare-docs/content/waf/managed-rules/deploy-zone-dashboard.md

 This operation will deploy the managed ruleset for the current zone, creating a new rule with the _Execute_ action.

-## Enable or disable a managed ruleset
+## Turn on or off a managed ruleset

-Select the **Enabled** toggle next to a managed ruleset to enable or disable it.
+Select the **Enabled** toggle next to a managed ruleset to turn it on or off.

 ## Configure a managed ruleset

 Configure a managed ruleset to:

-- Define specific field values for one or more rules (for example, configure a rule with an action different from the action configured by Cloudflare).
-- Disable one or more rules.
 - Specify a custom filter expression to apply the rules in the ruleset to a subset of incoming requests.
+- Define specific field values for one or more rules (for example, configure a rule with an action different from the action configured by Cloudflare), or turn off those rules.

-To skip one or more rules, or entire WAF managed rulesets, [add an exception](/waf/managed-rules/waf-exceptions/).
+To skip one or more rules — or even entire WAF managed rulesets — for specific incoming requests, [add an exception](/waf/managed-rules/waf-exceptions/).

 {{<Aside type="note">}}
 Some managed rulesets may not allow custom configuration, depending on your Cloudflare plan.